 Key point: figure out your personal resilience rituals and when do you need to use them.

-An interesting side note on the spirit: I mentioned cars, which is a big thing for me, but for my family, playing games as a family lights us up, and brings the best out of us.
+An interesting side note on the spirit.
+I mentioned cars, which is a big thing for me.
+In addition, for my family, playing games is huge.
+As a family game nights light us up and brings the best out of us.

-Let’s go back to Chapter 2 (Forget Work-Life Balance): if I use all my best passion at work, or for myself during the week – and let’s say we’re on a weekend and I have nothing left in the passion tank – I’m not going to have the energy to pull out a board game and rally the family to do it.
+Let’s go back to Chapter 2 (Forget Work-Life Balance).
+What happens if I use all my best passion at work, or for myself during the week?
+Then, on the weekend I might not have anything left in the passion tank.
+And not having the energy to pull out a board game, for example, impacts my family.

 So it’s really simple.
 We know that it works as a family, but it takes having the energy and the passion to pull these things off.
 When we do, things are great.
 Unfortunately, we just don’t do it enough.

 Going back to the tools – when you look at the quarterly review and the quarterly reset, the entire center Self column is all about your resilience rituals.
 When you’re evaluating how you did and what worked well, it links back to your resilience rituals.
-When you plan your goals for the next quarter, most of those goals for Self are around your resilience rituals because it makes you strong, vibrant, and looking forward.
+When you plan your goals for the next quarter, most of those goals for Self are around your resilience rituals.
+This helps make you strong, vibrant, and looking forward.

-Figure out what your resilience rituals need to be for the next quarter, for it to be a great quarter for you.
+Figure out what your resilience rituals need to be for it to be a great quarter for you.